Healthy Postpartum Snack Ideas for Energy & Recovery - Baby Chick

 Bounce Back After Baby Energy Bites

 If you’re feeling ambitious, combine the last two postpartum snack recipes into just about any variety/flavor of no-bake power/energy balls.
-Take some nut butter and dried fruit and roll up with whatever else you feel like adding (oats, chocolate chips, honey, coconut oil, flaxseed, cocoa, you name it!), then chill or freeze.
+Take some nut butter and dried fruit, and roll them up with whatever else you’d like to add (oats, chocolate chips, honey, coconut oil, flaxseed, cocoa, etc.).
+Then, chill or freeze.
 This makes an easy snack much healthier than most packaged energy bites.

 Ingredients: